(3) Risk Management System

 Vonovia’s strategy has a sustainable and long-term focus.
 As a result, Vonovia pursues a conservative risk strategy in its business activities.
 This does not mean minimizing risks, but rather promoting entrepreneurial and responsible action and ensuring the necessary transparency with regard to any possible risks.

+In organizational terms, risk management is assigned directly to the Management Board.
+It has overall responsibility and decides on the organizational structures and workflows of risk management and provision of resources.
 The operational management of the risk management system falls within the remit of the Head of Controlling, who is responsible for Risk Controlling.
-He reports to the Chief Financial Officer (CFO).
+The Head of Controlling reports to the Chief Financial Officer (CFO).
 Risk Controlling initiates the software-supported, periodic risk management process and consolidates and validates the risks reported.
 It is also responsible for validating the risk management measures and monitoring their implementation.
 Risk Controlling works with the individual risk owners to define early warning indicators that are used to monitor actual developments with regard to certain risks.

 The risk owners are the managers at the level directly below the Management Board.
 They are responsible for identifying, evaluating, managing, monitoring, documenting and communicating all risks in their sphere of responsibility.
-They are also responsible for recording and reporting all risks in the company’s risk tool based on the defined reporting cycles (generally on a half-yearly or ad hoc basis, insofar as is necessary).
+They are also responsible for recording and reporting all risks in the company’s risk tool based on the defined reporting cycles.

 The risk management system is updated and refined on a regular basis and is also adjusted to reflect changes at the company.
 The effectiveness of the risk management system is analyzed in regular audits.